 Fast forward to the 2017 Hobo Nickels, and a few important factors changed.
 First and foremost, each of the five designs were created by different artists.
 The following are the artists and their designs in the 2017 Hobo Nickels:

 Additionally, the 2017 Hobo Nickels had lower mintage figures and one less option for buyers.
 The 1 oz proof silver rounds are not an option in the 2017 Hobo Nickels, but the 1 oz and 5 oz silver antique options remain.
 Mintage figures were down to 5,000 for the 1 oz rounds and 2,500 for the 5 oz rounds.
 The lone exception was the final release of the Nightmares of the Fall design, which is available only in 1 oz antique silver with a mintage of 1,500 rounds.

-Both the 2016 Hobo Nickels and 2017 Hobo Nickels had hand-scraped antique finishes that lend the visual appeal of ancient coinage.
+Both the first series of Hobo Nickels and second series Hobo Nickels had hand-scraped antique finishes that lend the visual appeal of ancient coinage.
 The rounds are all available with .999 pure silver content, edge-lettered serial numbers, and ship inside of clear, plastic Air-Tite capsules.

 The Hobo Nickels are a collaboration between Heads or Tales Coins, a unique precious metals design shop.
 The Osborne Mint, America’s oldest-operating private mint which can trace its roots back to 1835, handles the production of the Hobo Nickels.